-Who we are Who is providing this notice?
+1 agc z Who we are Who is providing this notice?
 Companies owned by Western & Southern Financial Group, Inc. A list of companies is located at the end of this notice.
 What we do How does Western & Southern Financial Group protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 Except as authorized by you in writing, we limit access to your information to those who need it to do their jobs or service your account.
-How does Western & Southern Financial Group collect my personal information?
-We collect your personal information, for example, when you Give us your contact information Open an account Provide account information Purchase products or services from us Seek advice about your investments We may also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
-Why can't I limit all sharing?
+How does Western & Southe Group collect my personal i We collect your personal information, for example, when you Why can't I limit all sharing?
 Federal law gives you the right to limit only Sharing for affiliates' everyday business purposes-information about your credit worthiness Affiliates from using your information to market to you Sharing for nonaffiliates to market to you State laws and individual companies may provide you additional rights to limit sharing.
 See below for more on your rights under state law.
-What happens when I limit sharing I hold jointly with someone else? for an account Your choices will apply to everyone on your account-unless you tell us otherwise.
-Definitions Affiliates C Our affiliates include companies with the Western & Southern name; financial companies such as The Western and Southern Life Insurance Company, Western-Southern Life Assurance Company, Western & Southern Agency, Inc., W&S Brokerage Services, Inc., W&S Wealth Solutions, Inc., Columbus Life Insurance Company, The Lafayette Life Insurance Company, The Lafayette Life Insurance Agency, Inc. Gerber Life Insurance Company, Gerber Life Agency, LLC, Integrity Life Insurance Company, National Integrity Life Insurance Company, W&S Financial Group Distributors, Inc., IFS Financial Services, Inc., Touchstone Securities, Inc., Touchstone Advisors, Inc., Fort Washington Investment Advisors, Inc., Eagle Realty Capital Partners, LLC, Eagle Realty Group, LLC and Fabric Technologies, Inc. Nonaffiliates C Companies not related by common ownership or control.
+What happens when I limit sh I hold jointly with someone el Your choices will apply to everyone on your account-unless you tell us otherwise.
+Definitions Affiliates Companies related by common ownership or control.
+They can be financial and nonfinancial companies.
+Our affiliates include companies with the Western & Southern name; financial companies such as The Western and Southern Life Insurance Company, Western-Southern Life Assurance Company, Western & Southern Agency, Inc., W&S Brokerage Services, Inc., W&S Wealth Solutions, Inc., W&S Advisory Services, LLC, Columbus Life Insurance Company, The Lafayette Life Insurance Company, The Lafayette Life Insurance Agency, Inc. Gerber Life Insurance Company, Gerber Life Agency, LLC, Integrity Life Insurance Company, National Integrity Life Insurance Company, W&S Financial Group Distributors, Inc., IFS Financial Services, Inc., Touchstone Securities, Inc., Touchstone Advisors, Inc., Fort Washington Investment Advisors, Inc., Eagle Realty Capital Partners, LLC, Eagle Realty Group, LLC and Fabric Technologies, Inc. Nonaffiliates · · Companies not related by common ownership or control.
 They can be financial and nonfinancial companies. • We do not share with nonaffiliates so they can market to you.
-3 A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
-Our joint marketing partners include other financial service companies, such as banks.
+Joint marketing to you. between nonaffiliated financial companies that together market financial products or services keting partners include other financial service companies, such as banks.